basho/basho_docs/content/riak/kv/2.1.1/developing/usage/document-store.md

 Collections are not a concept that is native to Riak but we can easily mimic collections by thinking of a bucket type as a collection.
-When we associate a bucket type with a Riak Search index, all of the objects stored in any bucket of that bucket type will be queryable on the basis of that one index.
+When we associate a bucket type with a Riak search index, all of the objects stored in any bucket of that bucket type will be queryable on the basis of that one index.
 For this tutorial, we'll create a bucket type called `cms` and think of that as a collection.
 We could also restrict our